polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 ![substrate-runtime-client.png](../../img/docs/concepts/substrate-runtime-client.png)

-Each Substrate node contains a runtime.
 The runtime contains the business logic of the chain.
 It defines what transactions are valid and invalid and determines how the chain's state changes in response to transactions.
 The "outer node", everything other than the runtime, does not compile to Wasm, only to native.
 The outer node is responsible for handling peer discovery, transaction pooling, block and transaction gossiping, consensus, and answering RPC calls from the outside world.
 While performing these tasks, the outer node sometimes needs to query the runtime for information, or provide information to the runtime.
-A Runtime API facilitates this kind of communication between the outer node and the runtime.

 ## Runtime APIs

+A Runtime API facilitates communication between the outer node and the runtime.
 In Substrate, the `sp_api` crate provides an interface to implement a runtime API.
 It is designed to give developers the ability to define their own custom runtime APIs using the [`impl_runtime_apis`](/rustdocs/latest/sp_api/macro.impl_runtime_apis.html) macro.
 However, every runtime must implement the [`Core`](/rustdocs/latest/sp_api/trait.Core.html) and [`Metadata`](/rustdocs/latest/sp_api/trait.Metadata.html) runtime APIs.
 In addition to these, a basic Substrate Node has the following runtime APIs implemented:

 - [`BlockBuilder`](/rustdocs/latest/sp_block_builder/trait.BlockBuilder.html): Provides the functionality required for building a block.
 - [`TaggedTransactionQueue`](/rustdocs/latest/sp_transaction_pool/runtime_api/trait.TaggedTransactionQueue.html): Handles validating transactions in the transaction queue.